Prescription Drug DUID

 Common prescription medications associated with DUID include, but are not limited to:

-Your attorney can challenge the basis of the initial traffic stop that resulted in your prescription drug DUID charge if we determine that the arresting law enforcement officer must have probable cause to stop your vehicle.
+We can also challenge the basis of your initial traffic stop that resulted in your prescription drug DUID charge if we determine that the arresting law enforcement officer did not have probable cause to stop your vehicle.

-If you have been charged with a prescription drug DUID in Virginia or Washington, D.C., you need an experienced criminal defense attorney from S.L.
+If you have been charged with a prescription drug DUID in Alexandria, VA or Washington, DC, you need an experienced criminal defense attorney from S.L.
 England, PLLC, to fight for you.
 We are well-aware the simply having a prescription drug in your system does not mean that the medication impaired your driving, therefore we will exhaust every legal option required to help you combat your charges.

 Our attorney can challenge every detail of your prescription drug DUID charge, including the basis of the traffic stop, chain of custody, collection method, and instrumentation used to test your blood, for instance.
 When you contact our firm online or call (202) 759-2333 our defense lawyer will walk you through your legal options and propose a powerhouse defense strategy on your behalf.